pnm27/snRNA_scRNA_Pipeline/README.md

       - [x] Add support for alignment.
       - [ ] Add support for ATAC-based vireo demultiplexing.
 - Will be adding Agentic AI support for genotype based demultiplexing using Ollama (with support for public vLLMs too).
+- Change how different variants of dir are handled i.e. don't have separate dir in config for different runs of demultiplexing like wo_gt, w_gt, etc. INSTEAD add it as suffix by setting it up top of the config file.
+- Simplify the demultiplex rule to just 1: combine all 4 rules inside it.

 This pipeline intends to not only make complex {term}`preprocessing` workflows easy (e.g. snRNA seq with pooled samples, double HTOs, etc.) but also to facilitate the use of common workflows used for preprocessing by providing *readymade* different combinations of softwares/tools (see {ref}`selectable <selectable-modules>` modules for more options).